 In short, OCTAE’s response is out of step with current advancements in the field.
 There are effective, objective, competency-based standards as well as assessments available for these workforce-related skills.
 Many adult education providers implement these assessments already, yet cannot record them as performance measures under WIOA in the way their Title I and IV partners can.

 Depending on the tests and skills measured, these competencies should be reported through the NRS either as “established milestones” (MSG Type 4) or skills “required for a particular occupation” (MSG Type 5 or as a “trade-related benchmarks such as knowledge-based exams” (MSG Type 5).
-The current academic focus of the NRS framework is preventing these valid AEFLA outcomes widely achieved by adult learners from being reported.
+The current academic focus of the NRS framework is preventing these valid AEFLA outcomes, widely achieved by adult learners, from being reported.

 Adult education participants demand these services and need them.
 Local providers often implement, or desire to implement, these important activities but consistently have concerns related to how to report them “to get a gain” on a test.
 The result is that there is inconsistent or limited implementation of these critical activities, or programs feel like they must do these activities “under the table” and not report them.